benoitlahoz/Leap-Motion-QCPlugIn/README.md

 h[Oz] Leap Motion Quartz Composer Plug-In v0.03
 ===============================================

+THIS PLUGIN IS DEPRECATED, PLEASE CHECK FOR VERSION 2 HERE: http://www.oz432.info/?p=48

 A set of 4 patches to get the data out of the Leap Motion device.
 - Device: output keyed structures for the positions, directions, dimensions and gestures of hands and pointables.
 - Hands Reader: helper patch that avoid using "structures member" patch to get usable info.